rafaeloj/LetsFed/TCC_Relatorio.md

 ## 5. Experimental Analysis

-This section presents a comprehensive and rigorous experimental evaluation of the proposed improvements to the LetsFed framework.
+This section presents a comprehensive experimental evaluation of the proposed improvements to the LetsFed framework.
 We employ a multi-dimensional analytical approach that examines convergence dynamics, fairness properties, and the fundamental trade-offs inherent to federated learning systems.
 The analysis integrates quantitative metrics with theoretical insights to provide actionable conclusions for practitioners and researchers.

 ### 5.1 Experimental Design and Methodology